 Roughly 44 million Americans are uninsured, while possibly 32 million are insured but their healthcare is adequate.
 The cost of a mammogram can range between $75 – $250 depending on the provider of the service.
 Not everyone can afford to be screened or they lack the necessary insurance coverage for the screening which causes them to delay testing or not get tested at all.
 The good news is that there are more options available.

 Your local and state government may also provide programs that help with the cost of mammograms.
 These physicians are devoted to helping their patients understand the importance of proactive self-care and breast cancer prevention.
-Women and men are urged to inquire about free breast cancer screenings.
+Women and men with financial contraints are urged to inquire about options for free breast cancer screenings.

 Early detection is key.
 The lack of insurance should not become a matter of life or death.
 Help is out there ready and available to help prevent and fight breast cancer.
 Our featured #DocsForHer extend their message to everyone.
 If you lack health care resources, take the life-saving action to find a screening assistance program in your area.